hoangtt1989/BICEP/README.md

 y <- X %*% beta_true + noise
 ```

-What is the log empirical likelihood ratio for testing that the first two coefficients equal their true value?
+What is the log empirical likelihood ratio for testing that the first two coefficients equal their true value using the bi-linear algorithm (BICEP)?

 ``` r
 test1 <- TRICEP_glm_beta_fixed(beta_true[c(1, 2)], c(1, 2), X, y)